 To protect our service-users and the wider community, we are closing our face-to-face services and postponing any training or group activities until further notice.
-Our SPECS staff will still be at work and available to speak to you by phone on 01 211 6481.

 This Citizens Information website page has good information on Covid-19 with links to reliable information on health, employment and income supports, education and travel.